Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 We're announcing to the world that on behalf of this game, we're coming together.

-And what when they see the impact that we're having on this game together, there will be a lot of smiles on people's faces, and there'll be a lot more people playing this game all over the world.
+And when they see the impact that we're having on this game together, there will be a lot of smiles on people's faces, and there'll be a lot more people playing this game all over the world.

 And if you're a young player that wants to get to the highest level of the game today, you'll be more inspired than you've ever been.

-But it's not live.
+But it's not lived.

 I think that's the thing.

-I still hear live.
+I still hit Liv.

-And I would fully expect that it does.
+Like, I hope it goes away, and I would fully expect that it does.

-Um I think that's where the distinction here is.
+And I think that's where the distinction here is.

-Very different from Live.
+Very different from Liv.

-All I've tried to do is protect what the PGA tour is and what the PJ tour stands for, and I think it will continue to do that.
+All I've tried to do is protect what the PJ tour is and what the PJ tour stands for.

-Um look, going forward, I hope that there's you know, there may be a team element, and you're gonna see maybe me, maybe whoever else play in some sort of team golf, but I don't think it'll look anything like live has looked, and I think that's a good thing.
+So, look, going forward, I hope that there may be a team element, and you're going to see maybe me, maybe whoever else play in some sort of team golf, but I don't think it'll look anything like LIV has looked.

-All right, joining us now is the man that knows all things golf and everything else, our friend and uh colleague Jim Gray is with us.
+Joining us now is the man that knows all things golf and everything else.

 I mean, this guy's friends with everybody except me.